Born: July 23, 1961

 Harrelson also took part in Soccer Aid 2012 on May 27, 2012.
 The match ended 3-1 in favor of England.[12]

-While still working on Cheers, Harrelson restarted his film career.
-His first movie had been Wildcats, a 1986 football comedy with Goldie Hawn.
-He reunited with Wesley Snipes (who also had debuted in Wildcats) in the box-office hit White Men Can't Jump (1992) and the box office bomb Money Train (1995).[1]
+While still working on Cheers, Harrelson reawakened his film career.
+His first movie had been Wildcats, a football comedy in 1986 with Goldie Hawn.
+He reunited and became friends with Wesley Snipes and starred with him in the box-office hit White Men Can't Jump and the box office bomb Money Train.

 Harrelson's career gained momentum when he starred in the Miloš Forman film The People vs. Larry Flynt, in which he played Larry Flynt, publisher of Hustler magazine.
 The film was a success and Harrelson's performance was nominated for a Golden Globe Award and an Academy Award for Best Actor.
 After that, Harrelson was cast in more serious film roles.
 He starred in the 1997 war film Welcome to Sarajevo and in 1997 had a featured role as Sergeant Schumann in Wag the Dog.
 In 1998, Harrelson starred in the thriller Palmetto and played Sergeant Keck in The Thin Red Line, a war film nominated for seven Academy Awards in 1999.[1]